Microsoft's Content Marketplace: From Scraping to Licensing

 The Economics of Scraping vs Licensing

-The AI-based web scraping market is projected to reach $3.16 billion by 2029, and 62% of scraping professionals reported increased spending across 2025 and 2026.
+The AI-based web scraping market is projected to reach $3.16 billion by 2029, and 62% of scraping professionals reported increased spending across 2025 and 2026, driven partly by the explosion of AI bot traffic and the growing demand for LLM-powered data extraction.
 These numbers reflect a simple reality: demand for web data is accelerating, even as access is becoming more restricted and expensive.

 The economic calculus for scraping teams breaks down into three parts.

 The cost of scraping includes infrastructure (proxies, browsers, compute), engineering time to maintain scrapers against anti-bot systems, legal exposure, and reputation risk.
-These costs have been rising steadily as websites invest in protection.
+These costs have been rising steadily as websites invest in protection and stealth browsers become necessary to maintain access.

 The cost of licensing includes direct per-article or per-dataset fees, API access costs, contractual compliance overhead, and usage restrictions.
 These costs are predictable and come with legal certainty.

-Then there is the hidden cost of not licensing: lawsuits, negative publicity, platform bans, and the possibility that scraped data becomes legally toxic – meaning you cannot use models trained on it without indemnification risk.
+Then there is the hidden cost of not licensing: lawsuits, negative publicity, platform bans, and the possibility that scraped data becomes legally toxic – all part of the unsolved problems the industry faces – meaning you cannot use models trained on it without indemnification risk.

 For many use cases, the licensing path is already economically rational.
 If you are training a model on news articles, paying a fraction of a cent per article through Microsoft’s marketplace is cheaper than maintaining a fleet of rotating proxies, solving CAPTCHAs, and retaining a legal team.